hato-ya/CubicTimer/README.md

 TBD

 # How to fork this project
 This project is licensed by GPL.
-So, you can fork this project and re-distribute/publish it as anoter application.
+So, you can fork this project and re-distribute/publish it as another application.
 But I would like you to change application name, icon and ID to distinguish it from Cubic Timer.

 # License (GNU GPL v3)